Bird Pest Control: How Can I Protect My Property Against Bird Pests?

 Bins are a common food source for birds.
 Covering bins with tight-fitting lids can help reduce the number of birds in the area.

-Ensure entry points are tightly sealed:
+3. Ensure entry points are tightly sealed:

 Seal entry points in buildings to prevent birds from entering.
 This includes sealing gaps around windows and doors, as well as blocking vents and other openings.

-Install bird-proofing measures:
+4. Install bird-proofing measures:

 Installing physical deterrents, such as netting or spikes, can help prevent birds from landing or nesting on buildings and other structures.
 Bird proofing in London is more common than you might think.

-Seek professional help:
+5. Seek professional help

 If you have a serious bird pest problem, sometimes the only way to deal with it is to call in the professional pest experts, such as Shield.
-We have decades of experience dealing with all types of pests, including birds, and will only recommend solutions which fit your unique requirements.
+We have decades of experience dealing with all types of pests, including birds, and will only recommend solutions that fit your unique requirements.
 Speak to one of our friendly team members today to find out more.